strues/boldr/README.md

 This will install **all** of the packages using lerna.

-The main packages to concern yourself with are located in `packages/frontend` and `packages/server`.
-The frontend contains the React application and the server is the Express GraphQL and database server. **Eventually**, the frontend and server will be published to NPM and work from a single entry.
+The main application is located in `project`.
+The frontend and the react server entrypoint are located in `project/src`.
+The actual server resides in `project/server`.

 ## Usage

-1. Install the files: `yarn install`
-2. Copy the frontend environment sample: `cd packages/frontend && cp .env_example .env`
+1. Copy the environment sample: `cd project && cp .env_example .env`.
-3. Checkout `packages/frontend/.boldr/config/default.js` and modify any settings for your environment.
-4. Setup services
+2. Checkout `project/.boldr/config/default.js` for different server configuration options.
+[Config Docs](/docs/pkgs/config.md)
+3. Setup Postgres and Redis

 Boldr requires a Postgres database and a Redis service.
 Using the docker-compose.yml file included in the repo is the quickest way.

-`docker-compose up --build -d` starts the necessary services (postgres and redis).
+`docker-compose up --build -d` starts Postgres on port 5432 and Redis on port 6379.

+If you are not using the docker-compose setup, make sure to modify the `.env` file accordingly.

-Ensure the database is setup with the proper tables and seed data.
+4. Run the database migrations and seed it `yarn migrate && yarn seed`.

-### Development

-Run the frontend using `yr dev` from within `packages/frontend`.
-In another terminal window, start the server using `yr dev` from within `packages/server`.
+5. Start the client dev with `yarn dev`, then in a second terminal `yarn dev:server`.

 After Boldr has started visit <http://localhost:3000>.

 A admin account is already created and you may login using these credentials:

 > Email - admin@boldr.io
 > Password - password